speraza545/next-level-fitness-client/README.md

 ## Unsolved Problems

 I would like to be able to add a friend feature, so you can see your friends characters.
 I was also thinking about adding a leveling system and xp bar based on total number of minutes the character worked out, adding a stat boost to the player.
-I also need better characters, it was a sturggle to find characters hitting all the classes, designed by the same artist, and for free.
+I also need better characters, it was a struggle to find characters hitting all the classes, designed by the same artist, and for free.

 ## Planning: